 The other art work is by long time friend David Wilcox.
 The subway scene is from a photo I snapped on my travels.
 These three girls came in dressed up, each with a Red Bull and a bottle of water.
 I can guarantee that was not water.
 Just seemed like a fun night-on-the-town scene to capture.

-And finally, the man, the musician, the myth and aspiring interior designer who lives here.
+the man, the musician, the myth and aspiring interior designer who lives here.